RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Clear**

-This will remove any media files for the file or folder and also remove its entry from the gamelist.xml file.
+This will remove any media files for the file or folder and also remove its entry from the gamelist.xml file, effectively deleting all metadata.
 The actual game file or folder will however _not_ be deleted.
 A prompt will be shown asking for confirmation.

 **Delete** _(Files only)_